Solapur–Guntakal section: History

 The 58 km long Raichur–Gadwal railway track was opened in 2013.
 Gadwal is on the Dhone–Kacheguda line.

 The 120 km long Gulbarga–Bidar railway track was opened in 2017.

 Electrification

-The electrification of the Bhigwan-Hotgi section is in progress with completion expected by May 2021.
+The fully electrification complictíon.
 The Kalaburgi-Hotgi section got electrified in March 2021.
 The Kalaburgi-Wadi section was electrified in 2018 and electrification between Guntakal–Wadi section was completed in the year 2015.
 With this, the Mumbai Chennai section is fully electrified.
 In September 2022, the entire Mumbai-Chennai section was also doubled.

 Speed limit

 The Kalyan–Pune–Daund-Wadi–Secunderabad–Kazipet line and the Wadi–Adoni-Arrakonam–Chennai Central line are classified as 'Group B' lines and can take speeds up to 130 km/h.

 Sheds

 Guntakal diesel loco shed was started as a metre-gauge shed but after gauge conversions in Guntakal and Hubli divisions, it was converted to broad-gauge shed in 1995.
 It houses WDM-2, WDM-3A, WDM-3D and WDG-3A locos.
 There is a routine overhaul depot for wagon maintenance at Raichur and a coaching maintenance depot at Guntakal.
 A new electric shed is under construction and almost complete at Guntakal.
 Gooty has now a Diesel cum Electric shed and now homes around 30 high-power freight 3-phase WAG-9 locos.